lkesteloot/unsong/unsong.md

 “And if this happens, what do we do?” asked Erica.

 “An excellent question!
 I happen to have consulted Lord High Magician Mark McCarthy on this very topic and the two of us have come up with some interesting ideas.”
 Dylan took off his wig, exited stage right, and came back with a bag marked RELICS.
 He dug through it, throwing various strange and unpleasant-looking body parts aside.
-“Mmmm….pancreas of St. Pancras…Saul of Tarsus’s tarsals…facial bones of St. Boniface…no, it’s with the  secular stuff.”
+“Mmmm... pancreas of St. Pancras...
+Saul of Tarsus’s tarsals... facial bones of St. Boniface... no, it’s with the  secular stuff.”
 He took out a different bag.
-“Aristotle’s pupil…J. S. Bach’s well-tempered clavicle…aha!”
+“Aristotle’s pupil...
+J. S. Bach’s well-tempered clavicle... aha!”

 A vial of blood.